biomejs/biome/crates/biome_analyze/CONTRIBUTING.md

    - The **`run`** function will be invoked for each match of `Query`.
      It should return either `Some` to report a diagnostic for that match, or `None`.

-     _→ It is also possible to report multiple diagnostics for a single `Query` match._
+     _→ It is also possible to report multiple diagnostics and/or code actions for a single `Query` match._
      _See [Multiple Signals](#multiple-signals) for instructions._

      ```rust